Pipedrive vs Salesforce for Consultant CRM Pipelines 2026

 How much does each CRM cost for a boutique consulting team in 2026?

-Pipedrive charges $24/month for Lite, $49/month for Growth, $79/month for Premium, or $99/month for Ultimate—these are account-total prices regardless of team size.
-Salesforce charges $25/month for Starter Suite, $100/month for Pro Suite, $175/month for Enterprise, $350/month for Unlimited, or $550/month for Agentforce 1 Sales—also account-total pricing.
+Pipedrive charges $24/seat/month for Lite, $49/seat/month for Growth, $79/seat/month for Premium, or $99/seat/month for Ultimate; annual billing is $14, $39, $49, and $79/seat/month—these are per-seat prices that scale with team size.
+Salesforce charges $25/user/month for Starter Suite, $100/user/month for Pro Suite, $175/user/month for Enterprise, $350/user/month for Unlimited, or $550/user/month for Agentforce 1 Sales—also per-seat prices.

-- Salesforce Starter Suite ($25/month total): Unlimited users, basic sales flows, lead routing, AI email sync
+- Salesforce Starter Suite: $25/user/month × 3 = $75/month, basic sales flows, lead routing, AI email sync

 The meaningful comparison starts at higher tiers.
-Pipedrive's Ultimate plan ($99/month) includes unlimited deals, custom fields, and comprehensive reporting.
+Pipedrive's Ultimate plan ($99/seat/month) includes unlimited deals, custom fields, and comprehensive reporting.
 To match these capabilities in Salesforce, you'd need the Enterprise tier ($175/month) or Unlimited ($350/month) for predictive AI and advanced pipeline features.

 Which CRM sets up faster for agencies without dedicated admins?